If you are looking for the best things to do in Merida Mexico during your upcoming trip to the Yucatan, I have got you covered here.

 Visit the Charrería

 It is free to come along and spectate and the atmosphere is fantastic.
 Local men dress up like charros (cowboys) while women wear beautiful Adelita dresses.
-Be mindful that some of the events are quite rough in their treatment of horses and bulls and may not be something that everyone enjoys watching.

 Try a typical Mexican hot chocolate